 While city and county managers work typical business hours, additional time is often required.
 City council meetings, press events, travel, and other required services might take place outside of the usual workday.
 Local government managers also play a critical role in risk management of issues such as severe weather and security threats.
 These situations often require city and county managers to work long hours, including nights and weekends, until the crisis is resolved.

-Salaries for these positions vary, depending on experience, education, and the size and scope of the city or county under management.
-The salary for a city manager ranges from $44,774 to more than $154,000; the median salary is $83,262.
-Most city manager positions are eligible for standard local government benefits packages.
+Salaries for city managers vary, depending on experience, education, and the size and scope of the city or county under management.
+To see an in-depth breakdown of salary and benefits for city managers, visit the U.S. Bureau of Labor Statistics website.

-For a county manager, the salary ranges from $42,460 to more than $162,500, with the median falling around $68,500.
-This job typically offers up to five weeks of vacation, and only about half of these positions include medical and dental coverage as part of the benefits package.
+County managers typically receive up to five weeks of vacation, and only about half of positions include medical and dental coverage as part of the benefits package.
+To gain more insight on salary and benefits for county managers, visit the U.S. Bureau of Labor Statistics website.